redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/user-guides/quickstart.md

 # Quickstart Guide

-In this guide, we will be using odo to create a "Hello World" application with Node.js
+In this guide, we will be using odo to create a "Hello World" application.

+You have the option of choosing from the following frameworks for the quickstart guide:
+* Node.js
+* .NET

+A full list of example applications can be viewed with the `odo registry` command.

 ## Prerequisites